 About a year later, Lombardi was part of a coaching delegation which ran clinics in Japan.
 While there, the U.S. Army requested that the coaches travel to Korea to entertain the troops - a kind of sports-themed USO.
 While their supervisors back home balked because of the danger, Lombardi jumped at the chance.
 At military posts in Korea, Lombardi and the other coaches showed game films and told stories.
 The troops in turn told of their war experiences.

 All this time, the coaches were in the line of fire and twice were in an area hit by enemy bombs.
 The coaching delegation escaped without injury, but the same cannot be said for some the men of the units they entertained.

 If Korea impacted his collegiate coaching career, Vietnam had a similar effect on his life as an NFL coach and GM.

-Toward the end of his time in Green Bay, and during the height of the Vietnam War, Lombardi arranced a Pride in Patriotism Day ceremony at Lambeau Field.
+Toward the end of his time in Green Bay, and during the height of the Vietnam War, Lombardi arranged a Pride in Patriotism Day ceremony at Lambeau Field.
 The event coincided with the anniversary of Pearl Harbor, Dec.
-7. Before the Packers' game that day vs. the Baltimore Colts, the St. Norbert choir sand "God Bless America," 50,000 miniature flags were distributed.
+7. Before the Packers' game that day vs. the Baltimore Colts, the St. Norbert choir sang "God Bless America," 50,000 miniature flags were distributed.

 That was Lombardi's public display.
 Privately, he was said to have kept in his Bible the Mass cards from the funerals of former players killed in Korea and Vietnam.